FreePressUnlimited/Security_HQ/data-at-rest.md

 **PLATFORM**: Works on mobile and desktop (cross-platform).

-**COST**: Variable starting around $20.
+**COST**: Variable, starting around $20.

 **DIFFICULTY**: Medium.

 **LIMITS**: Some security keys (older models) only work on devices with a USB port.
-More recent models though no longer require being plugged in and can be activated remotely at the push of a button.
+More recent models no longer require being plugged in and can be activated remotely at the push of a button.

 **LEARN MORE** about security keys [here](https://www.yubico.com/solutions/fido-u2f/).